danieljuma5/Week-3-Flatdango-code-challenge/README.md

 # Flatdango
 Flatiron Movie Theater is open for business!
-You will be building out an application, Flatdango, that allows a user to purchase movie tickets from the theater.
+I've built an application, Flatdango, that allows a user to purchase movie tickets from the theater.